-While there is no one-size-fits-all when it comes to bot detection software, the key use cases will be to prevent the following attacks:
+While there is no one-size-fits-all when it comes to bot detection software, the key use cases are to prevent the following attacks:

-A DDoS (distributed denial-of-service) attack is a malicious action that aims to disrupt a targeted website by overwhelming it.
+A distributed denial-of-service attack is a malicious action that aims to disrupt a targeted website by overwhelming it.

-It’s rarely possible to coordinate attacks on such a scale manually, which is why bots and botnets are employed to scale the number of actions until the server, service or network cannot deal with the incoming traffic any longer.
+It’s rarely possible to coordinate attacks on such a scale manually, which is why bots and botnets are employed to scale the number of actions until the server, service, or network cannot deal with the incoming traffic.

-As reported by Corero, a single DDoS attack can cost a company up to $50,000 in lost revenue and 87% of queried companies expressed concern about this particular type of threat.
-It’s also worth noting that DDoS attacks have increased since IPv6 became a new internet standard.
+As reported by Corero, a single DDoS attack can cost a company up to $50,000 in lost revenue, and 87% of queried companies expressed concern about this particular type of threat.
+DDoS attacks have increased since IPv6 became a new internet standard.

 Phishing attacks are often launched with the purpose of extracting key information from an organization’s employees or users.